jmbh/jmbh.github.io/_posts/2018-05-05-CenteringPredictors.md

 Centering predictors in a regression model with only main effects has no influence on the main effects.
 In contrast, in a regression model including interaction terms centering predictors *does* have an influence on the main effects.
 After getting confused by this, I read [this](https://amstat.tandfonline.com/doi/pdf/10.1080/10691898.2011.11889620) nice paper on the topic and played around with the examples in R. I summarized the resulting notes and code snippets in this blogpost.

+We give an explanation on two levels:

+1. By illustrating the issue with the simplest possible example
+2. By showing in general how main effects are a function of the constants (e.g. means) that are substracted from predictor variables

 Explanation 1: Simplest example
 -----